Why you should hire a Business Analyst for your project

 Change management in the project

 Regardless of how well the requirements gathering phase was done at the project beginning, some modifications may be required during its development.
 Business analysts manage these changes and ensure that they can be easily implemented, taking the budget and existing features into account.
 The presence of a BA is vital when a development team works in Agile methodology, that means iterative work and regular software releases.
+The best way to find a good BA that will do the job properly is to use the services of a global PEO that will handle the recruitment process for you.

 Demonstration of intermediary results and the end solution